 What I don’t like?

-1. Trying hard to avoid personal bankruptcy by spending hard-earned retirement – I have met many people over the years that had unfortunately gone through entire retirement accounts in an attempt to stay current on monthly creditor payments and still ended up in bankruptcy.
-In most cases, these retirement accounts are exempt from creditors and would therefore have been retained/ saved in bankruptcy.
+1. Trying hard to avoid personal bankruptcy by spending their hard-earned retirement savings – I have met many people over the years that had unfortunately gone through entire retirement accounts in an attempt to stay current on monthly creditor payments and still ended up in bankruptcy.
+In most cases, these retirement accounts are exempt from creditors and would therefore have been retained/saved in bankruptcy.

 3. Self-Loathing – I have been filing bankruptcy cases since 2005 and I have never encountered a potential client that was excited to discuss a potential personal bankruptcy filing.
 There are statistics out there that show the “reasons” that most bankruptcies are filed but I will not be boring you with those today.

 Are some personal bankruptcies filed because bad decisions were made?
 Of course!
-Bad decisions are not a life sentence for financial misery however.
+Bad decisions are not a life sentence for financial misery.